mykldggn/mykldggn.github.io/README.md

-# Currently: Enrolled studying MS in Information Systems at the University of Washington.
+# Currently: Looking for Work in the Seattle Metro Area!

+## Pursuing a career in either Data Science or AIML Engineering.

 ### Education